eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/deploy-your-microservice.md

 Sensors		    RUNNING		local-agent	{}		              Moving Average
 ```

 It will take some time for the ioFog Agent to spin up the new microservice.
-You can monitor the status of our newly created microservice using `iofogctl get microservices`.
+You can monitor the status of your newly created microservice using `iofogctl get microservices`.

 If you don't have access to the YAML file describing your application, you can always retrieve it using iofogctl and running: `iofogctl describe application APPLICATION_NAME [-o config.yaml]`

 ## Update a Microservice

-Once a microservice is up and running, we will probably need to modify it later, which we can also do with the Controller.
+Once a microservice is up and running, you will probably need to modify it later, which you can also do with the Controller.

-You can either redeploy the entire application using the same steps we just did.
+You can either redeploy the entire application using the same steps you just did.
 Iofogctl is smart enough to only patch the required changes to an existing application.

 But you can also directly deploy a microservice!
-First, let's use `iofogctl` to retrieve the microservice configuration for our `Moving Average` microservice.
+First, let's use `iofogctl` to retrieve the microservice configuration for your `Moving Average` microservice.

 ```console
 $ iofogctl describe microservice 'Moving Average' -o moving-average.yaml && cat moving-average.yaml